Lost your License key?

 Log In to myBalsamiq

-Our latest Champion, Glenn Murray, is not a prototypical Mockups user.
+Our latest Champion, Glenn Murray, is not a prototypical Balsamiq user.
 He's a copywriter (although perhaps not a typical copywriter either).
 He recently wrote an article that opened my eyes both to the world of copywriting and to uses of Mockups that I wasn't aware of.
-So, why would someone who writes words for a living use a visual user interface tool like Balsamiq Mockups?
+So, why would someone who writes words for a living use a visual user interface tool like Balsamiq?

-As a UX designer, I can relate to Glenn's use of Mockups.
-Reading about the conventional copy deck reminds me of the user interface specification documents I used to read (and write, pre-Mockups) – rigid and lifeless.
-Using Mockups for writing, as well as UI design, not only makes the author's/designer's ideas clearer, but also brings them to life.
+As a UX designer, I can relate to Glenn's use of our tool.
+Reading about the conventional copy deck reminds me of the user interface specification documents I used to read (and write, pre-Balsamiq) – rigid and lifeless.
+Using Balsamiq for writing, as well as UI design, not only makes the author's/designer's ideas clearer, but also brings them to life.

 Coincidentally, we recently redesigned our homepage and also used Mockups to hone the copy because we wanted to see it in the context of the page as a whole.
 Reading Glenn's article, I learned that this approach isn't unique to us.